Justice League: Throne of Atlantis: Critical reception

-Scott Mendelson of Forbes felt that the film retrod old ground with Aquaman's origin story and that it paled in comparison to the Justice League two-part episode titled "The Enemy Below", which featured a similar plot.
-However, Mendelson did praise "the choice to center on Aquaman as opposed to yet-another Batman-centric story", but overall felt "that Aquaman [was] the least interesting character in his own movie".
+Scott Mendelson of Forbes felt that the film retrod old ground with Aquaman's origin story and paled in comparison to the Justice League episode "The Enemy Below", which featured a similar plot.
+Although praising "the choice to center on Aquaman as opposed to yet-another Batman-centric story", he overall felt "that Aquaman [was] the least interesting character in his own movie".
 IGN gave the film a 6.5/10 rating and stated that the film "falters in its second half, delivering an only somewhat enjoyable Aquaman movie".

 For ToonZone.net, reviewer Ed Liu segregated his review into two sections: one for the "good news" and one for the opposite.
-For the positive, Liu said that "[t]he quality of the animation is a nice cut above nearly all TV animation and falls just short of feature film levels", and praised the voice cast.
+For the positive, Liu said that "the quality of the animation is a nice cut above nearly all TV animation and falls just short of feature film levels", and praised the voice cast.
 For the bad, Liu said that "it's mostly downhill from there", referring to the flimsy motivations of the villain, the inconsistencies with the characters and the plot and the unnecessary inclusion of the Justice League.
 Brian Lowry of Variety gave the film a relatively positive review, stating that DC Universe Animated Original Movies "remain an area where DC consistently outclasses Marvel" and that "entries like Throne of Atlantis reinforce a sense that in the game of animation, anyway, they're leading the wave, not behind it".

 Sales

-As of October 2021, the film has earned $4,636,124 in domestic home video sales.
+Justice League: Throne of Atlantis has earned $4,636,124 in domestic home video sales.